ReDevCafe/FantasyLifeI-API/README.md

     $ cmake -B build -G "Ninja" -DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl -DMLDEBUG=OFF
 ```
 > [!NOTE]
-> For debugging u might need to set MLDEBUG to ON: `-DMLDEBUG=OFF`
+> For debugging you might need to set `MLDEBUG` to `ON`: `-DMLDEBUG=OFF`
-> But it's only if you need the pdb, otherwise let the option off.
+> This is only needed if you require PDB files, otherwise keep this option off.

 ```bash
     $ cmake --build build --config Release